 I Will Teach You To Be Rich gets 5/5 Tick Marks from The Little CPA ✓

-For more personal finance book recommendations, visit The Little CPA’s Best Money Books!
+For more personal finance book recommendations, visit The Little CPA’s Booklist!